 After working with those living on the streets of downtown LA for 7 years, we learned that a person would move forward with their life when they believed that mobility was possible within a supportive community.
 Now we welcome our employees into an environment that's centered around our self-development program called Residency Mindset.
 We do so to address the areas of greatest need for those transitioning into permanent residency.
 These areas include: personal goal-setting, financial planning, mental/physical health, problem-solving, interpersonal communication, and work training.

 We believe that challenging, purposeful work naturally leads to personal growth.
 To emphasize such growth, we offer paid-yoga, paid-therapy, and paid in-house tutoring.
-In 2022, we will be launching our Residency Mindset Therapy Program, which will be a priority-access trauma therapy program for women transitioning into permanent housing.
+In 2022, we launched our Residency Mindset Therapy Program, which is a priority-access trauma therapy program for women transitioning into permanent housing.
 We see mindset and mental health as the foundations of sustainable living, especially for those who have experienced significant hardship.

 Reach out to us at firstname.lastname@example.org or follow us on social media (@ResidencyApparel) to become part of the Residency community!